 2 People Killed In Shooting In Eastern Germany; Synagogues Under Increased Security

-At least two people were killed in shootings in the eastern German city of Halle on Wednesday.
+At least two people were shot and killed in the eastern German city of Halle on Wednesday.
 Police and witnesses say shots were fired in multiple locations, including outside a synagogue and near a Jewish cemetery.
 The attack came as Jews observed Yom Kippur, the Day of Atonement.

-One suspect has been arrested by police, and another suspect is thought to have fled in a vehicle.
+One suspect has been arrested, and another suspect is thought to have fled in a vehicle.
 Authorities believe two or three people may have carried out the attack.

 Witnesses told local media outlets that a man fired shots and threw a grenade-like object at a kebab shop.

-Max Privorozki, chairman of the Jewish Community in Halle, told news magazine Der Spiegel that a gunman tried to invade a synagogue, firing shots and throwing Molotov cocktails — but that the building's security measures withstood the attack.
+Max Privorozki, chairman of the Jewish community in Halle, told news magazine Der Spiegel that a gunman tried to invade a synagogue, firing shots and throwing Molotov cocktails — but that the building's security measures withstood the attack.
 About 70 to 80 people were in the synagogue at the time, he said.

 Regional broadcaster MDR shared a bystander's cellphone video showing a person wearing a helmet firing shots from a rifle, though it's not clear what the person was shooting at.
-Shots were also reportedly fired 9 miles away, in the town of Landsberg.
+Shots also were reportedly fired 9 miles away, in the town of Landsberg.

 Residents have been told to stay indoors, and police are asking for help in finding any images or video that might show the suspects.